AR 15 Parts Explained: The Beginners Walk Thru

 What Does the Forward Assist Do on an AR 15?

-A forward assist on an AR 15 is a way to get yourself injured or killed possibly.
+A forward assist on an AR 15 is a way to get yourself injured or killed.
 Why do we say that?
 Because it is a design carryover from the military version.
 The idea behind the assist was that if the rifle was so dirty that the BCG got stuck loading the next round, it might need to be jammed or forced into place.

 Exploring the Operating Handle